Skip to content

 .

-const succeed: <number>(a: number) => Micro.Micro<number, never, never>
+const succeed: <number>(value: number) => Micro.Micro<number, never, never>

-Creates a `Micro` effect that will succeed with the specified constant value.
+Creates a Micro effect that will succeed with the specified constant value.

 succeed